khulnasoft-lab/design.khulnasoft.com/contents/regions/settings.md

 To keep the experience of settings consistent, avoid using a combination of manual and auto-save in form options.
 Learn more about [saving progress](/product-foundations/saving-and-feedback#saving-progress).

+### User feedback

+- Use an [alert](/components/alert) for validation messages that are not directly correlated with an input (for example, failures).
+These alerts utilize [in-page placement](/components/alert#in-page) when data is saved asynchronously.
+- Use a [toast](/components/toast) for success messages that provide immediate confirmation of an action (for example, saving).

 ## Design specifications

 Color, spacing, dimension, and layout specific information pertaining to this component can be viewed using the following link: